Artist's Statement

 Crafts Boston, Boston, MA

-Philadelphia Furniture and Furnishings Show, Philadelphia, PA
+Philadelphia Furniture and Furnishing Show, Philadelphia, PA

 Philadelphia Museum of Art Craft Show, Philadelphia, PA